 How big is your ride?

 Chances are you’ll be transporting your grill in your car or truck.
 And that’s just the thing – we all have different vehicles.
-If you have a truck and couple friends to help you, it’s easy work to transport a full size charcoal grill.
+If you have a truck and a couple of friends to help you, it’s easy work to transport a full size charcoal grill.

 If you’ve got an SUV or a car you’ll need something small enough to fit yet large enough to grill on.
 Most small portable gas grills will meet these needs with the added benefit of being much cleaner to transport inside a closed vehicle.